martymcflywa/ecu/year_1/sem_1/ENS1161_computer_fundamentals/0a_assignment_1/dev/draft_assignment_1.md

 | 1   | 1   | 1   | 0        | 0    | 1               |

 4. State whether the argument is valid.
-	- *proposition is equal to argument, therefore argument is valid*
+	- Proposition is equal to argument, therefore argument is valid

 ### B: The propositions below can be arranged in three groups so that each member of a group is logically equivalent to the other two.
 Find the three groups.